neoforged/Documentation/docs/resources/server/recipes/ingredients.md

 }
 ```

-If the `type` is unspecified, then we have a vanilla ingredient.
+If the ingredient is a string, meaning `neoforge:ingredient_type` is unspecified, then we have a vanilla ingredient.
 Vanilla ingredients are strings that either represent an item, or a tag when prefixed with `#`.

 An example for a vanilla item ingredient: